galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_12/index.md

 This meeting features three distinct events:

 * **[Researcher Training Day](https://www.embl-abr.org.au/game2017/training-day/)** on 3 February, aimed at biomedical researchers who need to analyse their biological data
 * The **[GAMe 2017 Conference](https://www.embl-abr.org.au/game2017/conference/)** starts 4 February and features two full days of keynotes, accepted and sponsor talks, poster and sponsor sessions, birds­-of-­a­-feather gatherings, a conference dinner and lots of opportunities for networking.
-A draft program highlighting the planned structure of the meeting is available.
 * Each day has a theme, and participants can register for one or both days.
   * [BIO Day](https://www.embl-abr.org.au/game2017/conference/#programme): Saturday will have a biology emphasis
   * [INFO Day](https://www.embl-abr.org.au/game2017/conference/#upstream3): Sunday will focus on infrastructure, tools, and development.